peejaywk/FourFifthsJazz/README.md

     * Repeat tests detailed in the Home Page Testing section above.
     * Verify that the navbar is identical to that of the Home page.
 * Contact Us Section
-    * Verify that the form and the accomanying text are centered on the screen.
+    * Verify that the form and the accompanying text are centered on the screen.
     * Hover over the email address in the text and verify that it changes colour.
     * Click on the email link and verify that it opens up your email client.
-The resposnse may vary depending on the setup of your computer.
+The response may vary depending on the setup of your computer.
     * Without completing any of the form click on the "Send" button and verify that an error message appears asking you to fill in the required fields.
     * Verify that the appropriate text can be entered into each field of the form.
     * Repeat the tests on mobile and tablet devices.